eliot-akira/zxel/readme.md

 - [Keyboard shortcuts](#keyboard-shortcuts) similar to `readline`
 - Top-level `await`
 - Globals from [`zx`](https://google.github.io/zx/api)
-- Runs with Bun if installed
+- Runs with Bun or Deno if installed

 ## Environment